 Do digital nomads pay income tax in Portugal?

-Yes, if you stay in the country for more than 183 days, you’ll need to register as a tax resident after obtaining a residency permit.
+Yes, if you stay in the country for more than 183 days, under Portuguese tax residency law, you’ll be required to register once you’ve obtained a residency permit.

 What is the difference between Golden Visa and Digital Nomad Visa in Portugal?

-The Golden Visa program offers residency in exchange for investment, typically in real estate.
-In contrast, the Digital Nomad Visa is designed for remote workers who wish to reside in Portugal temporarily without making a significant investment.
+The Golden Visa program offers residency in exchange for capital investment, typically by subscribing to an investment fund or investing in a local business.
+In contrast, the Portuguese Nomad Visa is designed for remote workers who wish to reside in Portugal temporarily without making a significant investment.

 How much does it cost to live in Portugal as a digital nomad?